Sakurajima Volcano in Japan: History, Eruptions & Visiting Guide

 Near the ferry terminal, there are several opportunities to experience the volcanic phenomena and learn about the peninsula’s culture and history.

 There is the Sakurajima Visitor Centre where the story of the volcano is told.
-Visiting is an excellent opportunity to get an introduction to the geographical changes and learn about the transformation of the ecosystem, marine biology, and plant life, as well as the benefits the island residents derive from the volcanic soil.
+Visiting is an excellent opportunity to get an introduction to the geographical changes and learn about the transformation of the ecosystem, marine biology, and plant life, as well as the geothermal and agricultural benefits the island residents derive from the volcanic soil.

-A stone’s throw from the Visitor Centre, everyone is invited to try the thermal foot baths (Nagisa Park Foot Bath).
+Close to the Visitor Centre, everyone is invited to try the thermal foot baths (Nagisa Park Foot Bath).
 Also, the adjacent Magma Onsen has hot springs you can try.
 By hiking along the short Nagisa Lava Trail, along the volcanic coast, you get a unique chance to see traces of Sakurajima’s volcanic history.

 If you have time for it, you can also hike a little further up the volcano (as far as it is allowed – the Yunohira Observation Point is one of the options, located 2.5 km from the volcano crater) – or take one of the island buses further along the coast to experience more of the peninsula.
 The Sakurajima Island View Bus is a loop bus to the Yunohira Observation Point and back.